 The problem with gifting a monthly subscription for somewhere like HelloFresh or Blue Apron to new parents is that they still have to cook the meals.
 A better idea is to create a calendar and have every baby shower guest write their name down on a week, beginning a couple of weeks after the baby’s due date.
 (You can always move everything forward if Baby makes an early entrance.)
 In their week, each person brings a couple of prepared meals for the new parents to eat or freeze.

 Lots of people gift clothes in newborn, 3-month and 6-month sizes, but spoiler alert: Babies don’t stop growing.
 No parent wants to peer into the dresser on Baby’s first birthday and realize nothing fits anymore.
 They’ll appreciate clothes in bigger sizes — even up to 2T and 3T.
 (For little ones with older siblings, it can also be nice to ensure that some of their wardrobe isn’t hand-me-downs.)
-Try an ever-so-cute tot outfit like this Fun-pocket play set, ($52 at Boden).
+Build an ever-so-cute tot outfit around one fun piece like this kooky frog top from Boden.

 An “uh-oh” basket packed with infant pain reliever, a thermometer, a notepad and pen, clippers, nail files, petroleum jelly and diaper rash cream (for starters) is a savior.
 The idea is that it goes in the cabinet until it’s needed — that day when the parents have an “uh-oh” moment and can get their hands on whatever they need to deal with the emergency/drama/meltdown without going to the store.
 Genius.
 For a ready-made version, check out the Fridababy Bitty Bundle of Joy ($49.99 at Target).